-home london bar guide links glossary famous belgians
+home london bar guide rest of the uk famous belgians glossary links

 Any up-to-date info will be gratefully received.
-Please email me with details.
+Please email me with details of additions or inaccuracies.

 Large pub with a good Belgian range.
 The list includes Oud Beersel, Brasserie de la Senne and various Trappists.